censorship-no/ceno-docs/README.md

 # How to use CENO

+Please refer to the [Censorship.no!
+User Manual](user-manual/SUMMARY.md) for a detailed introduction to CENO and Ouinet, the concepts they rely upon, and how to use them.

 ## As a user

 Using CENO is as easy as downloading the application on an Android device and using it to browse websites as one would with any other mainstream browser.